 I asked Don Hoyt about Rick, since they had known each other for a long time.
 They also had a mutual friend named Marsha.
 Evidently Rick was having an affair with her.
 She was married and in the NMSO Chorus.
 She and Rick apparently had telephone liaisons during the jazz show.
 Moreover, I learned that Rick always appreciated listener calls while he was on the air and encouraged them.

-Some NCN listeners and staff had felt that it was too simplistic and that Haas talked down audiences.
-Certainly it didn’t appeal to certain more musically sophisticated people.
-Bill Weinrod felt that way too.
+Some NCN listeners and staff had felt that it was too simplistic and that Haas talked down to audiences.
+Certainly it didn’t appeal to some more musically sophisticated people.
+Bill Weinrod felt that way, too.
 But he didn’t want to interfere with KHFM programming.
 As a spot-commercial carrier it was as successful as anything else on the station.
-Personally, I felt that New Mexico was more fertile ground for Haas’ concept, presumably being less discriminating than New Yorkers.
+Personally, I felt that New Mexico was more fertile ground for Haas’s concept, presumably being less discriminating than New Yorkers.
 Not that I listened to those broadcasts that time around either.
 Yet, at that stage of my maturity, I was more accepting.

-Of course, KHFM had a strong connection to the New Mexico Symphony, given that it was Albuquerque’s only classical music station.
-No surprise either, given that Bill Weinrod was a major station owner as well as Executive Administrator of the Symphony.
-This meant that we carried promotional programs featuring interviews with visiting conductors and soloists along with other features such as those featuring Music Director Neal Stulberg as host.
+Of course, KHFM, Albuquerque’s only classical music station, had a strong connection to the New Mexico Symphony Orchestra.
+No surprise either, given that Bill Weinrod was a major station owner as well as executive administrator of the Symphony.
+This meant that we carried promotional programs featuring interviews with visiting conductors and soloists, along with other features, such as those with Music Director Neal Stulberg as host.
 Plus commercials.
 Written by Hannelore.
 Announced and produced by me.
 In the same recording studio.
-Later, even after I’d been fired (see below) I still used the studio for such productions.
+Later, even after I’d been fired (see below), I still used the studio for such productions.

-Given the relationship the NMSO, we attended all the concerts plus many social events, becoming friends especially with Bill his wife Kate.
-We spent many times together in mutual homes hosting meals, or going to concerts, movies and the theatre together.
-We also became close to Resident Conductor Roger Melone, as well as to Neal Stulberg and his wife Lea Shamoon.
-We kept up regular contact all of them for many years after moving away.
+Given the relationship with the NMSO, we attended all the concerts plus many social events, becoming friends especially with Bill and his wife Kate.
+We spent many times together in mutual homes hosting meals, or going to concerts, movies, and the theatre together.
+We also became close w9ith Resident Conductor Roger Melone, as well as Neal Stulberg and his wife Leah Shamoon.
+We kept up regular contact all with of them for many years after moving away.